yusuf-youth/Positivus/README.md

   </li>

   <li>
-    <b>CSS Property Grouping. </b> CSS code is organized in a consistent and logical order to improve readability, maintainability, and ease of debugging.
+    <b>CSS Property Grouping. </b> CSS properties are organized in a consistent and logical order to improve readability, maintainability, and ease of debugging.
   </li>

   <li>